davidluther/davidluther.github.io/_posts/2017-09-26-project-1-benson.md

 Though the MTA dataset appeared to be remarkably clean, there were a handful of challenges that had to be addressed before we could arrive at any meaningful calculation of total station traffic.
 Those I will address here include how best to sort the data, what constitutes a unique station and how exactly to determine that, and how best to filter out invalid traffic measurements.

-For reference, here are several sample rows of the raw turnstile upon loading into pandas:
+For reference, here are several sample rows of the raw turnstile data upon loading into pandas:

 ![10 rows of raw data](/images/metis_p1/01_raw.png)